eastgenomics/eggd_tandem_hunter/README.md

 # egg_tandem_hunter v1.0.0
 This app has been adapted in house to work for samples aligned to b38 reference.

+## Requirements
+-   Python 2.7+/3.4+ (originally tested on python 2.7 and python 3.6)
+-   pandas
+-   numpy

+A requirements file for based on python 3.6 is available in the `requirements.txt` file.

 ## Identification of duplicated/amplified regions based on the comparison of normalise coverage between two intervals in given coverage file.

 ## Usage